2005:

 1950:

 Award-winning director, choreographer, and producer Kenny Ortega is born in Palo Alto, California.
-His Disney credits include Newsies, High School Musical and The Cheetah Girls 2.
+His vast Disney credits include Newsies, Hocus Pocus, all the High School Musical films, The Cheetah

 1951: